| | |

 • In a medium bowl, combine the flour, salt, baking powder, and baking soda.
 Whisk to blend the dry ingredients and set aside.

-• In a mixing bowl with an electric mixer, beat the butter with 1 cup of granulated sugar and 1 cup of brown sugar.
+• In a mixing bowl with an electric mixer, beat the butter with 1 cup of granulated sugar and 1 cup of brown sugar until light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
+Beat in the vanilla extract.

 • Add about 1/3 of the dry mixture and half of the buttermilk; beat on low speed until combined.
 Repeat with another 1/3 of the dry mixture and the remaining buttermilk, then add the remaining dry mixture and beat just until blended.